 In early February 2015, after months of digging for underground storage tanks, work got underway in earnest at the site.
 However, no rendering of the 380-unit building with ground-floor retail has been released, so matters were taken into JDLand's hands.

-The 909 Half construction site not quite two months after work began, showing the excavation work along Half Street.
+The 909 Half construction site not quite three months after work began, showing the excavation work as seen from Half and I.

 The southeastern corner of the block, at Half and K, has not been much to look at.
 (02/07)